About

 Experiments are small, time constricted game mechanics, design, and development experiments to help sharpen problem solving, design and creativity, and "just to see what happens".

-Since experiments are never truly completed, they may be glitchy or incomplete because of the time limit imposed.
+Since experiments are never truly completed, they may be glitchy because of the time limit imposed.
 A writeup is included in the README.md of each experiment, and the completion date.

 Click here for experiments